portrait of John Zanussi wearing sunglasses with his daughter on his shoulders John Zanussi

 I’m still a bit confused as to whether the whole @tailwindcss/typography plugin is considered legacy and deprecated or not.
 The readme doesn’t say anything about it being so, but the docs for @plugin state that directive is for loading legacy plugins.
 If it is legacy, how should users migrate away from it? benmccann

-Even in v3, I struggled a lot with the typeography plugin.
+Even in v3, I struggled a lot with the typography plugin.
 I installed and uninstalled it a handful of times during the migration.
 As the posts and pages of this site are all Markdown files, I don’t have a super easy way of applying utility classes to all the elements generated in the render process.
 The Typography plugin was supposedly created to solve that.

 The official Tailwind CSS Typography plugin provides a set of prose classes you can use to add beautiful typographic defaults to any vanilla HTML you don’t control, like HTML rendered from Markdown, or pulled from a CMS.